-- a.
-Written Warning -If a student misses a CLS, or leaves early (unexcused), or is late, the student will receive a written warning and may receive a Performance Improvement Plan (PIP.) - b.
+- i.
+Written Warning If a student misses a CLS, or leaves early (unexcused), or is late, the student will receive a written warning and may receive a Performance Improvement Plan (PIP.) - ii.
 Course Failure Courses have prescribed clinical hours where students must demonstrate clinical competencies.
-When a student has more than 13% of clinical through any combination of absences, late arrivals, extended break times, or early leaves during a scheduled clinical experience, the student is subject to fail the clinical portion of the course, which would result in failing the course.
+When a student has more than13% of clinical through any combination of absences, late arrivals, extended break times, or early leaves during a scheduled clinical experience, the student is subject to fail the clinical portion of the course, which would result in failing the course.
 A failing course grade will not permit the student to advance in the program until successful course completion is achieved.
 Repeat patterns of poor attendance will result in the student being dismissed from the program.

-5. Proper Notification for Clinical Lateness/Absence
+e.
+Proper Notification for Clinical Lateness/Absence

-a.
+i.
 Please note, asking a classmate to inform the faculty that you will be late or absent does NOT constitute proper notification.
 Students must speak directly to the faculty associated to that absence; no other forms of communication related to said absence is acceptable.

-6. Completion of Missed Work Due to Absence
+Completion of Missed Work Due to Absence ii.

-a.
 If a student is absent from any learning activity, the student is responsible for completing missed work.
 Due to a lack of practice of nursing skill sets, students who are absent from laboratory experiences may not be permitted to participate in certain clinical activities for safety reasons.
 Students absent from their clinical education site will be given a required assignment equivalent to the hours missed.
 Any clinical time missed will be documented on the student's clinical attendance record regardless of assignment completion.
 The missed clinical time will be counted towards the percentage of absences.

-7. The Necessity of Medical Provider's Notes
+f.The Necessity of Medical Provider's Notes

-- a.
-One six hour, or one 12-hour clinical day missed due to illness will not require a note. - b.
-More than one clinical week (comprised of two clinical days) missed due to illness will require a note. - c.
-In addition to notifying your clinical faculty, students should communicate with the Baccalaureate Program Director about any missed clinical time.
+i.One six hour, or one 12-hour clinical day missed due to illness will not require a note.ii.More than one clinical week (comprised of two clinical days) missed due to illness will require a note.